60-Second Summary

 Google Analytics can tell you how many people visit a particular page, whether they came from social media or your blog, how long the average visitor spends on your site, and even how many conversions you can attribute to a specific page.

-Leadfeeder allows you to see who visits your website and provides data on the organization that's visiting your website.
+Leadfeeder lets you see who visits your website and provides data on the organization that visits.

 You can see who is the best contact at that company, including their email and social profiles.